Crossfit Games: The ultimate competition

 They are usually located during the first week of the first week of August.

-This competition lasts 4 days, from Thursday to Sunday.
+This competition usually lasts 4 days, from Thursday to Sunday.

 Where are the CrossFit Games held?